giobiba/Tema1AI/README.md

 What I observed while trying these various algorithms was that A* performed a bit better than IDA* (28 miliseconds compared to 45), but in terms of memory IDA* made a big difference, having 36 search nodes in memory (at maximum) while A* had up to 7 times more.

 I also tried using four different heuristics for estimating the cost, one overshooting and resulting in non optimal solutions and one ordinary heuristic.
-The other two were created based on the cost equation that stated that the cost of a move was:
+The other two were created based on the cost equation that stated that the cost of a move was: <br>
 `cost = 1 + (N - K)/N` where K is the number of eliminated blocks, and N the total number of blocks of the same color with the eliminated blocks.
 With that idea in mind, the heuristic that I first came up with estimated the cost to be the number of colors remaining.
 The second one was a simplified version of the first one.